ZacharyGeurts/AMOURANTHRTX/README.md

 Don't be the guy that makes shaders into hpp files.
 Don't.

-Interesting enough to read a different file, everytime you poop.
-If you are there for a while, slow your scroll.
+If you are here for a while, slow your scroll.
 The files are short.
 You can use ming on a Mint VM to compile for your Windows probably.
 I have anxiety about people compiling on with other compilers.
 I wish I could help more.
 You can copy and paste the whole codebase into Grok long before you run out of questions.